swarajkumarsingh/Startup-Project-Flutter/README.md

 ## Features
 - [x] Follows the **Features** folder structure.
+- [x] You can navigate (Flutter Navigation) & and use the traditionaly snackbar with the BuildContext thorugh various key.
 - [x] Separate theme folder.
 - [x] Error Handler ( HTTP & DIO ).
 - [x] Working functionality onBoarding Screen.